 The most expensive versions come with a remote that you can use to set the length of your massage.

-Here’s why: You’ll get a much stronger massage with bubbles than from the portable jet stream, and also, a lot more of your body will be targeted.
+You’ll get a much stronger massage with bubbles than from the electric bubble bath mat than from the portable jet stream, and also, a lot more of your body will be targeted.
 However, because of the more powerful jet stream, it will be considerably louder than a portable jet spa.

 5. To Truly Turn Your Bathtub into a Jacuzzi, Install 6-10 Permanent Whirlpool Jets